Khoton Lake: Geography

 It lies at the foot of the Altai Mountains near the Chinese border, at an elevation of about 2000 m above sea level.
 It is fed by the Khuiten River from the east and other rivers from the north.
 With an area of 50 km2, it is the country's twenty-sixth largest lake by surface area.
 It has a maximum depth of 8.58 m.
 The lake is home to abundant fish life.

+Architecture

+A camping site lies in the southern side of the lake.